 Rinse the habanero pepper to remove any unwanted chemicals.
 Use the pepper whole or cut it in half, removing all seeds and most of the white flesh.

-Place the garlic and habanero pepper into a clean quart-sized mason jar.
-Wash your hands thoroughly after touching the pepper!
+Place the garlic and habanero pepper into a clean quart-sized Mason jar.

 Fill the jar with vodka.